-- Wind of the Gone.
-I admit that my choice for the best film of the year is a little unfair, since I saw Wind of the Gone at the Chicago International Film Festival and I don’t know what its release status is.
+- Wind with the Gone.
+I admit that my choice for the best film of the year is a little unfair, since I saw Alejandro Agresti's Wind with the Gone at the Chicago International Film Festival and I don’t know what its release status is.
 Given the attention that Central Station has received, I’m hopeful that Wind can seduce some of the same (fiscal) courage.
 The film offers a creative blend of genres and rhythms, (bitter) humor, sentimentality, (at times clunky) philosophy and politics, feigned innocence, a nostalgic love and playful critique of cinema, and a giddy pace that knows when and how to slow down to take in the scenery.
 It isn’t designed to define an age or national cinema, to change the course of the history of world cinema, or to make a billion.
 Set on the edge of civilization (or our idea of the edge of civilization), it is much less polished and grandiloquent than my pick for last year’s best, Egoyan’s Sweet Hereafter, but nonetheless equally profound.

 - Tie: The Eel / Henry Fool.
 Also set “on the edge of things,” The Eel was an enchanting surprise.
 Many weeks after seeing it, the film’s gentle humor, moral depth and striking imagery continue to resonate.
 I hope to see Henry Fool again so I can decide if I am giving it too much credit.
 From the opening scene and first words, I found it to be one of Hartley’s best.
 Replete with many of the ingredients we come to expect from his films (including whatsherface), Fool was maybe the best written and most (self-consciously) contradictory film I’ve seen this year — tidy in its untidiness, well-scrubbed and unkempt, grandiose and mundane.

 - Flowers of Shanghai.
-Having seen Hsiao-hsien Hou’s Goodbye South, Goodbye, and having emerged from the theater as one of the few who seemed to like it, I was anxious to see what he would make of the secluded world of turn-of-the-century Shanghai “flower houses,” in Flowers of Shanghai.
+Having seen Hsiao-hsien Hou’s Goodbye South, Goodbye, and having emerged from the theater as one of the few who seemed to like it, I was anxious to see what he would make of the secluded world of turn-of-the-century Shanghai “flower houses” in Flowers of Shanghai.
 Like Goodbye South, Goodbye, the camera lingers over the everyday (if not commonplace) lives of Hou’s characters — this time rich gentlemen and their concubines — and thus creates an absorptive, hypnotic relation between viewer and screen.
 We get all the trimmings: slack-jawed opium rapture, beautiful, young courtesans, highly codified social practices, and a pervading corruption of both flesh and spirit.
 Bordering on claustrophobic in its unrelenting restraint, as might be expected, it is what isn’t said or shown as much as what is that makes this film so remarkable.